Dawn O'Porter: Television career

-Writing career
+Writing

 O'Porter writes for many publications, on feminism and aspects of women's lifestyle.

-In 2006, she published Diaries of an Internet Lover.
-In May 2013, she released her first novel, Paper Aeroplanes, the fictional tale of an intense female friendship loosely inspired by her own childhood in Guernsey.
+In 2006 she published Diaries of an Internet Lover.
+In May 2013 she released her first novel, Paper Aeroplanes, the fictional tale of an intense female friendship loosely inspired by her own childhood in Guernsey.

 Her publication, The Cows, was released in 2016 and has since been featured on the Sunday Times Best Sellers list.

-In October 2019, HarperCollins published her novel, So Lucky.

-In October 2022, HarperCollins published another of her novels, Cat Lady.

-In September 2024, HarperCollins Canada published HoneyBee.
+In 2019, HarperCollins published her novel, So Lucky.
+In 2022 HarperCollins published another of her novels, Cat Lady.
+In 2024, HarperCollins Canada published HoneyBee.
+In June 2026, HarperCollins published in hardback, Hungry Eyes: A Memoir of Appetite, Ambition and the Odd Bag of Wotsits for Dinner.